All Episodes

 Gosh, the assault took place shortly after midnight.

-He then suddenly forced her into some butches around the state.
+He then suddenly forced her into some butcher's run.

 So far, pretty much standard.

-Now, to me, the astonishing consequence of this is that Romano La Russa, that is the Lombardy regional security counselor from Prime Minister Giorgia Maloney's brothers of Italy has called for.
+Now, to me, the astonishing consequence of this is that Romano La Russa, that is the Lombardy Regional Security Counselor from Prime Minister Giorgia Maloney's Brothers of Italy, has called for, guess what?

 The closure of underpasses at train stations during the night to prevent further attacks.